 Meylan selected a new villa in La Champagne, number 1a, situated along a historic lane known as Chemin de la Champagne that would soon give way to strict perpendicular blocks as the city developed.
 This large factory provided him space to produce a series of compact movements of his own design.
 Measuring 8.75, 9, and 9.75 ligne, these would be ideal movements for the popular new ladies wrist watch craze of that decade.

 Meylan must have been an aggressive businessman, starting a large watch manufacturer in 1914 at just 23 years of age, and this entrepreneurialism continued through the early part of his life.
-Although he is deeply associated with Glycine, Eugène Meylan soon turned his attention elsewhere.
+Although he is deeply associated with Glycine, Eugène Meylan was only involved in the company for a short time.
 Watchmakers Piccola and Joffrette (also spelled Jofrette) became became co-owners of La Glycine on November 4, 1916, with the official name of the company now Fabrique d’Horlogerie La Glycine, Piccola et Joffrette.
 Meylan’s name was no longer associated with the company’s official filings, and it is not clear how involved he was after this.

-Instead, Meylan turned his attention back to La Chaux-de-Fonds.
+After the Great War, Meylan turned his attention back to La Chaux-de-Fonds.
 He connected where with Henri Jeanneret of Le Locle to start a new firm.
 Meylan & Jeanneret would become known as Fabrique Silene in 1918 and would spawn two more brands in 1919: Sonex and Darax.
-The most notable thing about these companies was their address: Meylan & Jeanneret leased space in the Montbrillant Watch Manufactory in La Chaux-de-Fonds, the same building that housed Breitling for a century!
+The most notable thing about these companies was their address: Meylan & Jeanneret leased space in 1918 in the Montbrillant Watch Manufactory in La Chaux-de-Fonds, the same building that housed Breitling for a century!

 During this time, La Glycine focused on small form and round movements and was quick to offer a line of wristwatches.
 These were sold with a logo featuring two flags and the initials “L G” for “La Glycine” and period advertisements boasted of their “best equipped factory from a technical and mechanical perspective.”
 La Glycine also produced other fine steel products, including a staple to join the ends of a transmission belt!